WATH

-WATH (970 AM) is a radio station broadcasting a classic hits format.
-Licensed to Athens, Ohio, United States.
-The station is currently owned by WATH, Inc. and features programming from CBS News Radio, Fox Sports Radio and Westwood One.
+WATH (970 AM) is a radio station broadcasting a Sports format.
+Licensed to Athens, Ohio, United States, the station is currently owned by Total Media Group and features programming from CBS News Radio, Fox Sports Radio and Westwood One.

 History

 970 WATH first hit the airwaves in Athens, Ohio, on October 25, 1950.
+In late 2022, it switched FM translator frequencies from 97.1 FM to 97.3 FM.